Yashsoni-1/mld/README.md

 - Small hack can be to make them const pointers.
 So, you are never leaking them.
 - This works because data structures always take the form of disjoint set of graphs with root nodes.
 - One more thing is that this tool works fine if we write in _java_ style.
 But, fails we write pure c++ style.
 For e.g. it cannot handle unions and embedded objects.
+- This is the main reason why I guess c++ doesn't have any garbage collector.

 ## How do Get Started?
 You can download the library from __gitbub__.